 Using unique passwords and changing them often is a sound strategy for protecting your data online.
 Reusing passwords isn’t a safe practice, and it’s best to change your passwords to protect your different accounts regularly.
 Remembering them all isn’t always easy, though.
-Password managers make it so you don’t have to.
+Password managers make it all manageable, so you don’t have to.

 These are the best password managers you can use, no matter your platform of choice.